shengshuyang/shengshuyang.github.io/_posts/2016-04-20-A-step-by-step-guide-to-Caffe.markdown

 categories: Caffe
 ---

+- Updates 05/2018

+Although I've always appreciated views on my posts, as of 05/2018, I don't think this post is relevant anymore.
+Deep learning has evolved with plenty of newer and much easier to use frameworks (Tensorflow, Caffe 2, etc.), so unless there's a particular reason you have to use the original Caffe, browse other options before reading on.

+- Intro

 [Caffe](http://caffe.berkeleyvision.org/) is a great and very widely used framework for deep learning, offers a vast collection of out-of-the-box layers and an amazing ["model zoo"](https://github.com/BVLC/caffe/wiki/Model-Zoo), however, it's also famous for its lack of documentation.

 After playing around with it for a few days, I felt that it would be great to share what I did to get everything up and running, especially some small hacks that I had to hunt around to get.
 I think it could well serve as a tutorial.